Immerse yourself in the world’s most beautiful hot springs

 But I love a challenge, and this breathtaking onsen has been chosen, not just for its stunning scenery and healing waters that were once utilised by both lords and samurai.
 But also for the gorgeous ryokan attached, and its proximity to the long renowned onsen town of Kurokawa, with its old-world vintage streetscapes, wooden bridges, stone paths and old fashioned stores.

 The ryokan of Yamamzuki offers seven hot springs, but the two most alluring outdoor pools, sit right at the edge of the Tanohara river, offering views of a waterfall enveloped by deep forest.

-The waterfall is tastefully lit at night, leaving you to gaze up at a star filled sky while contemplating your zen.
-If you all gets too hot you can enjoy a quick cold dip in the river, before plunging back into the warm pools.
+The waterfall is tastefully lit at night, leaving you to gaze up at a star-filled sky while contemplating your zen.
+If it all gets too hot you can enjoy a quick cold dip in the river, before plunging back into the warm pools.

 Carved out in a narrow valley surrounded by the volcanic mountain ranges of Kyushu (known to be an energetic power spot), this adorable town will charm the pants off you!
 What I love most about this place is that residents have rallied to keep the traditional atmosphere alive, so you will not find multi-story buildings, tour buses or neon billboards.